University Rankings and Reputation

 The strength of Australian and New Zealand universities is consistently confirmed by their performance in a range of different international university rankings.

-It’s important to compare a number of different ranking systems, to make sure you get a balanced picture – we recommend looking at the annual international university rankings from the Times Higher Education as well as the Academic Ranking of World Universities by Shanghai Jiao Tong.
-The Times Higher Education rankings for 2016/2017 placed six Australian universities in the world’s top 100, as compared to 12 from the UK.
+It is important to check and compare different rankings to get a balanced picture.
+We recommend also checking the annual international university rankings from the Times Higher Education and the Academic Ranking of World Universities (ARWU) by Shanghai Jiao Tong.
+The Times Higher Education rankings report for 2021 places six Australian universities in the world’s top 100, as compared to 11 from the UK.

 International degree recognition